DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/00-Objectives.md

 ### 25 - Bootstrap {-}

-1) Use the bootstrap to estimate the standard error of the sample statistic.
+1) Use the bootstrap to estimate the standard error of a sample statistic.

 2) Using bootstrap methods, obtain and interpret a confidence interval for an unknown parameter, based on a random sample.